rphair/frankenwallet/docs/install/internal.md

 ## Verification of encrypted startup & new partitions {#verify-boot}

-After the installation completes — upon hitting "Restart", removing the installation media, and starting your computer again — as expected, you'll first see a sparse GRUB prompt for the LUKS passphrase for the `/boot` volume (showing its disk partition and UUID) which it needs to read before any GRUB partitions are accessible from the usual menu:
+After the installation completes — upon hitting "Restart", removing the installation media, and starting your computer again — as expected, you'll first see a sparse GRUB prompt for the LUKS passphrase for the `/boot` volume (showing its disk partition and UUID) which it needs to read before any bootable partitions are accessible from the usual menu:

 ![screenshot](/assets/images/internal-193912.jpg)